I NEVER LEAVE THE HOUSE WITHOUT A HAT: THE SAVANNA VAUGHN CLARK COLLECTION

 Mrs. Clark has been an active contributor to a number of organizations, founding the Washington, D. C. Capital City chapter of The Links, Inc., an organization of black women dedicated to each other and to civic work.
-She was a founding member of the Women’s Committee of the National Museum of Women in the Arts, a founding member for the Kennedy Center Friends and Volunteers, Golden Circle and Honors Committees; Vice President of the Women’s Committee of the Washington Ballet, and Chairperson for the Howard University School of Communications Scholarships.
+She is a founding member of the Women’s Committee of the National Museum of Women in the Arts, a founding member for the Kennedy Center Friends and Volunteers, Golden Circle and Honors Committees; a founding member of the National Museum of African American History and Culture; Vice President of the Women’s Committee of the Washington Ballet; and Chairperson for the Howard University School of Communications Scholarships.
+Mrs. Clark is a Patron of the Ford Theater and the Kennedy Center, a life member of the Centennial Circle and the Kennedy Center National Symphony Orchestra.
+She is also a founding member of the Black Women's Agenda and a Patron of the State Department Diplomatic Reception Rooms.
 She served on the Executive Committee for YMCA Worldwide Refugee Relief.
 Her awards and citations include the Lou Rawls Trophy for her work raising funds for the National Negro College Fund, and three listings in Who’s Who: in Washington, Among Black Americans, and in American Education.
 She has garnered five National Best Dressed Women Awards.

 We would like to thank the guest curator for this exhibition, Elizabeth Morgan, graduate student in Public History at Wright State University.